Telogen effluvium – what is it and how to combat it?

 Conclusion: ensuring proper hair care during and after telogen effluvium

 Whatever the treatment in your case is, it is essential to use natural products for your hair as much as possible.
-The range of hair care products by Dr Balwi are ideal to combat TE and contain all-natural components, such as biotin, aloe vera, caffeine and various extracts: hops, green tea, birch leaf, millet, and horsetail.
+Our hair care products are ideal to combat telogen effluvium and contain all-natural components, such as biotin, aloe vera, caffeine and various extracts: hops, green tea, birch leaf, millet, and horsetail.

-Do you have more questions ?
+Do you have more questions or are you suffering from hair loss issues?
 Then don’t hesitate to contact our friendly team that will answer all your queries.
-Furthermore they can also propose a free and non binding hair analysis.
-So don’t hesitate if you want to benefit from Dr. Balwi and Elithairtransplant’s expertise for a successful and affordable hair transplant in Turkey!
+Furthermore they can also propose a free and non binding hair analysis!